 A federal appeals court has been asked to review OSHA’s new fall protection rule for general industry that covers about 112 million workers ( Corp.
 Cleaning Serv.
 Inc. v.
 OSHA, 7th Cir.
 App., No. 16-4244, 12/27/16 ).

 The rule takes effect Jan.
 17, though some compliance deadlines are delayed.

 Corporate Cleaning Services Inc., a Chicago company specializing in high-rise window washing, is requesting the court review.
 The petition for review was filed Dec.
 27 with the U.S. Court of Appeals for the Seventh Circuit in Chicago.

-The company supports the majority of the fall protection provisions of OSHA’s new fall protection rule, the firm’s attorney, Nora Flaherty of Burke, Warren, MacKay & Serritella PC, told Bloomberg BNA Dec.
+The company supports the majority of the fall protection equipment, provisions of OSHA’s new fall protection rule, the firm’s attorney, Nora Flaherty of Burke, Warren, MacKay & Serritella PC, told Bloomberg BNA Dec.
 30.

 Corporate Cleaning is seeking review of a single provision, 29 C.F.R.
 1910.27(b)(2)(i), which concerns rope descents at heights over 300 feet.
 The company is challenging the 300-foot provision because it is based on misinformation received by OSHA several years ago, Flaherty said.

 Specifically, Flaherty said, the company believes OSHA shouldn’t have relied on an obsolete 2001 American National Standards Institute (ANSI) voluntary standard, ANSI/IWCA I–14.1–2001 Window Cleaning Safety.

 The committee that drafted the rule was made up of members who had a vested interest in the design, manufacture and use of scaffolding or swing stage equipment, Flaherty said.